-In coordination with the State, BNSF, and UPRR, SJJPA is in the process of implementing its Estimated 10-Year Capital Improvement Program (see Figure 5.1), which will transform the San Joaquins Corridor to one that will not only vastly improve intra-Central Valley and inter-Central Valley-Bay Area travel, but also performs as an efficient feeder service to the State's future high-speed rail (HSR) system.
-The improvements for this program will benefit multiple agencies and other rail services, and are consistent with the 2018 California State Rail Plan and the Draft 2022 CHSRA Business Plan.
-A major feature of this program is creation of a new passenger rail corridor along UPRR's Sacramento Subdivision between Sacramento and Stockton, on which San Joaquins trains are envisioned to share tracks and stations with Altamont Corridor Express (ACE) rail service.
+In coordination with the State, BNSF, and UPRR, SJJPA is in the process of implementing its Estimated 10-Year Capital Improvement Program, which will transform the San Joaquins Corridor into one that will not only vastly improve intra-Central Valley and inter-Central Valley-Bay Area travel, but also performs as an efficient feeder service to the State's future high-speed rail (HSR) system.
+The improvements for this program will benefit multiple agencies and other rail services, and are consistent with the Draft 2023 California State Rail Plan and the 2022 CHSRA Business Plan.
+A major feature of this program is the creation of a new passenger rail corridor along UPRR's Sacramento Subdivision between Sacramento and Stockton, on which San Joaquins trains are envisioned to share tracks and stations with Altamont Corridor Express (ACE) rail service.
 Improvements associated with Sacramento Subdivision are consistent with CHSRA's Connected Corridor North Study to bring early implementation of HSR to Sacramento.
 The Estimated 10-Year Capital Improvement Program also maintains and optimizes service to the Bay Area and improves safety and security along the San Joaquins Corridor.
-Ultimately this program of improvements is designed to allow for hourly service from Sacramento to Merced, while maintaining service levels in the other segments of the San Joaquins Corridor and for direct connectivity with the Merced-Bakersfield HSR Interim Operating Segment through the implementation of the MITC Project.
+This program of improvements is being designed to allow for eight intercity round-trips from Sacramento to Merced, enable increased intercity service to the Bay Area on the existing San Joaquins route and via the Altamont Corridor, extend some service north of Sacramento to Chico, and provide for direct connectivity with the Merced-Bakersfield HSR Early Operating Segment along the BNSF route through the implementation of the MITC Project.